Immigration top issue in Democrats first presidential debate

 Race to become Democratic candidate to take on Trump in 2020 begins in earnest

-From left: Senator Cory Booker, Senator Elizabeth Warren, and former Republican Beto O’Rourke of Texas during the first Democratic presidential debate in Miami on Wednesday night.
-Photograph: Doug Mills/The New York Times

-Bill de Blasio, Tim Ryan, Julian Castro, Sen. Cory Booker; Sen. Elizabeth Warren; Beto O’Rourke, Sen. Amy Klobuchar, Tulsi Gabbard, Jay Inslee and John Delaney pose for a photo on stage before the start of a Democratic primary debate hosted by NBC News at the Adrienne Arsht Center for the Performing Arts in Miami.
-Photograph: Wilfredo Lee/AP

-The race to become the Democratic candidate to take on Donald Trump in next year’s presidential election began in earnest on Wednesday night as 10 candidates took part in the first debate of the Democratic primary campaign.
+The race to become the Democratic candidate to take on Donald Trump in next year’s presidential election began in earnest on Wednesday night, with 10 candidates taking part in the first primary debate.

-With 10 more candidates due to take to the stage on Thursday — including front-runner Joe Biden, Senators Bernie Sanders and Kamala Harris – Wednesday night saw 10 Democratic hopefuls battle it out.

-Senator Elizabeth Warren, Senator Cory Booker of New Jersey and former Congressman Beto O’Rourke were among those who took part in the first of two debates in Miami.
+In a low-key event which included few references to Mr Trump and little conflict, the most dramatic moment was a technical hitch which forced NBC to cut to a commercial break after problems with back-stage microphones.

 Mr Trump, who watched the debate on Air Force One as he travelled to Japan for the G20 summit, earlier tweeted “Boring!”

-The two-hour debate spanned a range of issues including gun control, healthcare coverage, foreign policy and immigration.
+The two-hour debate – featuring senator Elizabeth Warren, senator Cory Booker of New Jersey and former congressman Beto O’Rourke – spanned a range of issues including gun control, healthcare coverage, foreign policy and immigration.

 .@NBCNews and @MSNBC should be ashamed of themselves for having such a horrible technical breakdown in the middle of the debate.
 Truly unprofessional and only worthy of a FAKE NEWS Organization, which they are!— Donald J. Trump (@realDonaldTrump) June 27, 2019

-Mr O’Rourke also said that he would continue to give people the choice of private insurance, highlighting the importance of a woman’s right to choose in terms of abortion provision.
+Mr O’Rourke said he would continue to give people the choice of private insurance, highlighting the importance of a woman’s right to choose in terms of abortion provision.

-Immigration was a top topic during the debate, with the MSNBC moderator raising the photograph of Oscar Alberto Martinez and his 23-month old daughter Valeria lying face down on the banks of the Rio Grande, which has prompted a new debate in the United States about the Trump administration’s immigration policy.
+Immigration was a prominent topic, with the MSNBC moderator raising the photograph of migrants Óscar Alberto Martínez and his 23-month-old daughter Valeria lying face down on the banks of the Rio Grande, which has prompted a new debate in the United States about the Trump administration’s immigration policy.

 “We saw that image today that broke our hearts,” Mr Castro said, pledging that if he becomes president it will no longer be a crime to illegally cross the border.
 Washington state governor Jay Inslee spoke about his state’s role in opposing Mr Trump’s Muslim ban in the early days of his presidency.

-There were relatively few moments of conflict during the two-hour debate which was broadcast live across the country.
+There were relatively few moments of conflict in the two-hour debate, which was broadcast live across the country.
 In a rare moment of tension, Mr de Blasio and Mr Delaney jumped in when Mr O’Rourke was discussing healthcare.
 At another point, Mr Castro asked fellow Texan Mr O’Rourke if he had done his homework on immigration issues.

 Wednesday night’s debate was the first real opportunity for those seeking the Democratic nomination for the 2020 election to set out their stall to the American public.
 The selection convention for the nominee is still more than a year away, while the first Democratic caucus will take place in Iowa in February.